Parmesan Parsnip Fries

 Parsnips are one of those stealth vegetables that I discovered later in life.
 We didn’t grow up eating them, and the first time I saw one at a farmers market, I thought it was some kind of rare albino carrot.
 After patiently informing me that albino carrots were, in fact, a figment of my imagination, the producer advised me to take my parsnips home and roast them just like sweet potato fries.
 I took her advice and have been smitten since.

 Although similar to carrots and sweet potatoes in that they are a root vegetable, parsnips have a sweet and earthy flavor all their own.
 Even now, I find that they are often overlooked in favor of their orange cousins, which is a pity because they are delightful and really do deserve a larger place on our plates.
-Remember my devotion to vegetables that were made fun of in middle school?
+Remember Beet Cheddar Apple Pizza?
 My feelings towards parsnips are similar.

 Although parsnip fries are quite tasty on their own, I couldn’t resist tossing them with a few handfuls of Parmesan cheese and chopped parsley.
 The nutty flavor of the Parmesan nestles nicely against the parsnips’ sweetness and the grassy parsley adds a burst of freshness.

 If you’ve haven’t tried parsnips, now is the perfect time, because they are in their prime.
 Once again, my lovely friend Becky is leading the blogger #EatSeasonal team, of which I am delighted to be a part.
 Every month, each participating blogger posts a recipe that highlights in-season produce.
 For me, this month is a particularly wonderful reminder that even dreary February offers lovely fruits and veggies to celebrate.